theodoreOnzGit/Ted_labview_YouTube/README.md

 Anyhow you need it for sound vis to work...

 Sound vis are a good starting point for frequency domain stuff to happen.

+However, OSS on linux mint 20 is more than a pain (I can't get it to work without messing around with my system sound), and indeed i have no sound after installing OSS.

+<h2> working with wav files </h2>

+The alternative is to record a wav file using audacity.

+And then importing the wav files into audacity.